parmegv/leap_doc/docs/design/soledad.md

 --------------------

 Like U1DB, Soledad allows the programmer to use whatever ID they choose for each document.
 However, it is best practice to let the library choose random IDs for each document so as to ensure you don't leak information.
 In other words, leave the second argument to `create_doc()` empty.

-UNRESOLVED: perhaps Soledad should forbid custom document IDs.
-chiiph: I don't think we should forbid this, it's handy for certain cases and the downside isn't too problematic.

 Re-keying
 -----------